 In the last post we talked about Chamomile and its nurturing, sweet, slightly bitter and warming energetics along with the healing properties it provides for whole-plant skincare.

 This week, I wanted to share about one of my absolute favorite plants to talk about, write about, and work with whether I'm in the garden or in our formulation studio.

-While we tend to think of Calendula as a first aid topical medicine for cuts, burns, and scrapes, which is an element of its brilliance, that's just the beginning of Calendula's magic.
+Aside from Lavender, Calendula is one of the most common remedies used in herbal medicine.
+But while we tend to think of Calendula as a first aid topical medicine for cuts, burns, and scrapes, which is an element of its brilliance, that's just the beginning of Calendula's magic.

-In English folk medicine, Calendula was harvested and dried in the summer to be added to soups and stews in the winter.
+In European folk medicine, Calendula was harvested and dried in the summer to be added to soups and stews in the winter.
 It was most often used to ward off fever and other illness, which makes sense once we know a bit more about how it affects the immune system.

 Aromatically soothing, sweet, and mildly floral, the hydrosol of Calendula is antimicrobial, antibacterial, and has incredible skin-healing properties.
 It clarifies, rejuvenates, and soothes irritated skin conditions like dermatitis and eczema, making it a wonderful facial toner as it hydrates and repairs skin.